 The alternative is to use paid channels to drive traffic to your website, but the disadvantage of this is that the traffic dries up as soon as you stop advertising.
 SEO can have a lasting and cumulative effect, bringing traffic to your website year after year.

 As mentioned above, every time Google changes its algorithm, SEO techniques must change in response.
 Something that was considered best practice 5 years ago could be considered very spammy today.
-If you’re interested in trying SEO for your manufacturing company, there are a few future-proof tactics that you can try.
+If you’re interested in trying SEO or other types of digital marketing for manufacturing company, there are a few future-proof tactics that you can try.

 Create valuable content